YaroslavDiachenko/FinDevSystem/README.md

 Each event contains its type, date and duration (in hours).

 ### Employee
 Upon registration each employee receives an e-mail notification.
+Login consists of lowercase combination of the first and last names of the employee.
+Password is automatically generated however can be changed by the employee afterwards.

 ![mail1](images/mail1.png)